-- Collective investment schemes should be regarded as long term investments. - The value of the Shares in the Company is not itself affected by market forces, but equates to the value of the Company's assets less the value of its liabilities. - The value of those investments and the income from them and consequently the value of the Shares and the income from them, can go down as well as up and is not guaranteed. - Past performance is not necessarily a guide to future performance. - Investors may not get back the amount originally invested. - Exchange rate changes may cause the value of overseas investments to rise or fall. - Investors should consider risk factors set out at paragraph 26.6.
+- Collective investment schemes should be regarded as long-term investments. - The value of the Shares in the Company is not itself affected by market forces, but equates to the value of the Company's assets less the value of its liabilities. - The value of those investments and the income from them and consequently the value of the Shares and the income from them, can go down as well as up and is not guaranteed. - Past performance is not a reliable indicator of future performance. - Investors may not get back the amount originally invested. - Exchange rate changes may cause the value of overseas investments to rise or fall. - An investment in an open-ended investment company, such as the Company should be regarded as a longer-term investment. - Investors should be aware that the price of Shares, and the income from them, can fall as well as rise and investors may not receive back the full amount invested. - Investments denominated in currencies other than the base currency are subject to fluctuations in exchange rates which can be favourable or unfavourable.